Torres del Paine National Park

-Pio XI/ Brüggen Glacier is a tourist attraction for its remote location, dimensions, unique growth characteristics, bluish ice and the spectacle of its floes.
+The Pio XI/ Brüggen glacier is also a tourist attraction because of its remoteness, size, unique growth characteristics, bluish ice and the spectacle of its floes.

 Other interesting facts